ValentinZarate/capuchins_hrs/sim_akde.md

 ## Overview

-The `sim_akde` function is designed to calculate the area of action (AKDE) for various groups of monkeys based on telemetry data.
+The `sim_akde` function is designed to calculate the home ranges (AKDE) for various indiviuals based on telemetry data.
 The function processes multiple telemetry datasets (identified by `individual.local.identifier`), estimates movement models, and generates AKDE estimates for each group.
 The function outputs the results in the form of shapefiles and a summary dataframe, which includes the best-fit movement model, the 95% and 50% AKDE estimates, and the number of locations used in the estimation.

 ## Requirements